Smith-VidaurreLab/Smith-VidaurreLab.github.io/_pages/handbook.md

 ## Welcome

-Welcome to the lab handbook for the Smith-Vidaurre Lab.
+Welcome to the lab handbook for the Smith-Vidaurre Lab, or the Behavior IntegRated with Data Science (BIRDS) Lab.
 Dr. Grace Smith-Vidaurre is the head of the lab.
-At any point in time, other members of the Smith-Vidaurre Lab may include postdoctoral researchers, graduate students, research assistants or technicians, undergraduate students, and visiting scientists.
+At any point in time, other members of the Smith-Vidaurre (BIRDS) Lab may include postdoctoral researchers, graduate students, research assistants or technicians, undergraduate students, and visiting scientists.
 This handbook is intended to be a resource for all current members of the lab, as well as prospective researchers and students who are interested in joining the lab.
 As you read this handbook, you'll find information about general expectations for lab members, as well as information about how the lab operates.
 Everyone who joins the lab is expected to commit to the general guidelines outlined here, which serve as a contract for how the research team will work together.

 ### Our Primary Research